 Prior to Frankfurt

 I came to Frankfurt in 2012.
 Before that, I studied sociology and media theory at the Eötvös Loránd University in Budapest, political science at the Central European University, media and communication studies at the London School of Economics, and science and technology studies in Lancaster.
 I also spent some time in Berlin as a visiting researcher at the Institute for European Ethnology at the Humboldt University and at the Center for Technology and Society at the Technical University.
 For more information, see my Resumé.

-I'm currently postdoctoral fellow at the Department of Sociology, working in Prof. Thomas Scheffer's research programme called 'Limits of Democracy'.
+I'm currently lecturer and postdoctoral researcher at the Department of Sociology, working in Prof. Thomas Scheffer's research programme called 'Limits of Democracy'.
 The overall purpose of the programme is to examine what democratic politics is by looking at how it's being done in practice and how it's being distinguished from other practices, such as science, art, law, bureaucratic administration, and war & violence.
 More information about the research programme is available here.

-My own research focuses on three themes: the process of assuming political agency through a hunger strike that involved 23 illegal immigrants in Brussels, the ongoing constitution of drug use as a matter of concern, and the everyday practices of indigenous politics in Milingimbi - a small island in the northern part of Australia.
+My own research focuses on three themes: the process of assuming political agency through a hunger strike that involved 23 illegal immigrants in Brussels, the ongoing constitution of drug use as a matter of concern, and the everyday practices of indigenous politics in Milingimbi - a small Aboriginal island community in the northern part of Australia.
 These three cases are obviously very different, but together they indicate how a parliamentary logic of doing politics responds to situations that lay beyond its reach.
 For more information, have a look at my Research page.

 In addition to research, each term I'm teaching two courses concerned with the relationship between space and politics, political numbers, problematisation processes, the practice turn in the social sciences, cosmopolitics, and the nitty-gritty aspects of ethnography.
 There's more information available on my Teaching page.